-\boxtimes QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period e nded June 30, 2018 or TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Nu mber 0-29185 QS ENERGY (Exact name of registrant as s pecified in its charter) Nevada 52-2088326 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 23902 FM 2 2978 Tomball, TX (Address, including zip code, of p rincipal executive offices) (805)-845-3 (Registrant's telephone number r, including area code) Securities registered pursuant to Section 12(b) of the Exchange Act: None.
-Securities registered pursuant to Section 12(g) of the E. xchange Act: Common Stock, \$0.001 par value. the p k whether the Registrant (1) filed all reports required to be filed by speceding 12 months (or for such shorter period that the registrant we requirements for the past 90 days.
-Yes \boxtimes No \square Data ate by check mark whether the registrant has submitted electronical File required to be submitted and posted pursuant to Rule 405 of R hs (or for such shorter period that the registrant was required to subm egulation S-T (§232.405 of this chapter) during the preceding 12 comp ate by check mark whether the registrant is a large accelerated file pany, or an emerging growth company.
-See the definitions of "pany", and "emerging growth company" in Rule 12b-2 of the Exchan large accelerated filer," "accelerated filer", "smaller reporting Large accelerated filer □ Accelerated filer □ Non-accelerated filer \square Emerging growth company \square Smaller reporting company ⊠ emerging growth company, indicate by check mark if the registrant lany new or revised financial accounting standards provided pursuant Indic ate by check mark whether the registrant is a shell company (as defin ned in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ The r number of shares of the Registrant's Common Stock outstanding as o f August 13, 2018 was 251,448,515.
+$\boxtimes$ QUARTERLY REPORT UNDER SECTION 13 OR 15(d) O F THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period en ded September 30, 2018 or TRANSITION REPORT UNDER SECTION 13 OR 15(d) O F THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File N (umber 0-29185 QS ENERO (Exact name of registrant as Nevada (State or other jurisdiction of incorporation or organization) 52-2088326 (I.R.S.
+Employer Identification No.) 23902 FM Tomball, T (Address, including zip code, of X 77375 (Registrant's telephone num Securities registered pursuant to Section n 12(b) of the Exchange Act: None.
+Securities registered pursuant to Section 12(g) of the Exchange Act: Common Stock, \$0.001 par value. the p Section 13 or 15(d) of the Securities Exchange Act of 1934 during was required to file such reports), and (2) has been subject to such Rule ally every Interactive Data File required to be submitted pursuant to eding 12 months (or for such shorter period that the registrant was comp filer, an accelerated filer, a non-accelerated filer, smaller reporting "large accelerated filer," "accelerated filer", "smaller reporting ange Act.
+(Check one) Large accelerated filer □ Non-accelerated filer □ Emerging growth company □ Accelerated filer □ Smaller reporting company ⊠ emerging growth company, indicate by check mark if the registran any new or revised financial accounting standards provided pursua t has elected not to use the extended transition period for complying nt to Section 13(a) of the Exchange Act. $\Box$ Indic ate by check mark whether the registrant is a shell company (as de fined in Rule 12b-2 of the Exchange Act).
+Yes $\square$ No $\boxtimes$ The 1 number of shares of the Registrant's Common Stock outstanding as of November 12, 2018 was 256,123,515.